briandgomez/Study/Back End/Data.md

+# Relational vs Non-relational
+* Relational databases - stores data in the form of tables that are made up of rows and columns.
+These tables are linked to other tables through keys
+   * Examples of relational software: MySQL, PostgreSQL, Oracle
+* Non-relational databases - data that is stored in a flexible format such as key-value pairs, documents, graphs, wide columns, etc. They are used for scalablility and unstrcutured or semi-structured data
+   * Examples of non-relational software: MongoDB, Redis

 # SQL
 * SQL - A language that can access and manipulate data from **RELATIONAL** databases.
 It allows users to perform CRUD (Create, Read, Update, Delete,) operations.
-  - relational databases - stores data in tables which are made of rows and columns similar to a spreadsheet.
-These tables are linked to other tables through keys.

 * primary key - a number used to make each record (row) in a table unique
 * foreign key - a number that is used to link 2 tables together